ncockcro/Senior-Project/README.md

 - The user needs to type either "Bang" or "Pow" in a certain amount of time to be rewarded food
 - The amount of time the player has to type in the word can vary
 -  The amount of food is calculated each time by 5 * the amount of extra seconds the player had to type in the hunting word

+### Rivers

+Several of the locations the player will visit throughout the game are rivers which the player will have to cross.
+They have the option to ford the river if it is low enough, float across the river if it is high enough, and at some locations, pay for a ferry to take the player across the river.
+While at the river, the player also has the option to wait for river conditions to improve.

 ### End of Game
 The game can end in one of two ways.
 The first way, is that the player is successful in reaching Oregon, and they have completed the trail.
 The other way, is if all of the party members died on the trail, some time along the way.
 A party member dies when they have three or more diseases.
 Party members can be more susceptible to getting a disease if the party's health overall is in critical condition.